alexvictoor/react-tdd-handson/README.md

 Feel free to write a CommentListProps interface and of course you can do TDD :)
 By the way below some comments data you can use for testing purposes:

-    const data = [
+    const data: CommentData = [
-      {id: 1, author: "Pete Hunt", text: "This is one comment"}, {id: 2, author: "Jordan Walke", text: "This is *another* comment"}
+      {id: 1, author: "Pete Hunt", text: "This is one comment", date: new Date(2016, 10, 8, 17, 0)},
+      {id: 2, author: "Jordan Walke", text: "This is *another* comment", date: new Date(2016, 10, 8, 17, 42)}
     ];

+and of course the CommentData interface:

+    export interface CommentData {
+      id: number;
+      date: Date;
+      author: string;
+      text: string;
+    }

 **Tips**
 Take care of warning messages printed by React, they are important!